ibm-bobathon-amsterdam/labs/Lab 1 - Building a Todo Application with Bob/README.md

 ### Switching Between Modes

 In Bob's interface:
-1. Look for the mode selector (usually at the top)
+1. Look for the mode selector
 2. Click to see available modes
 3. Select the mode you need
 4. Bob will adapt its behavior accordingly